Our last ride with Virgin’s 747: A review of Upper Class from Manchester to Atlanta

 This article has been edited from the original.

-Virgin Atlantic is the UK’s second-biggest long-haul carrier and often known for the fun, flirty and laid-back experience that it offers its customers.
+Virgin Atlantic is the U.K.’s second-biggest long-haul carrier and is known for the fun and laid-back experience that it offers its customers.
 This trip was to be my first time flying with the airline, and I was very much looking forward to finding out what all the fuss was about — especially since I’d be flying in the nose of the soon-to-be-retired Queen of the Skies, the Boeing 747.

 You can get an Upper Class (business-class) return from Manchester (MAN) to Atlanta in the US (ATL) for as little as £2,171.
 If you’re signed up to Virgin Atlantic’s Flying Club, paying cash for the fare could earn you upwards of 16,000 miles one-way.

 Why go to Atlanta?
 Well, despite it being one of the most up-and-coming places to be in the whole of the United States, it’s also a great way of flying in style to popular, more expensive destinations, but cheaper.
 A return trip from Manchester to Orlando, Florida (MCO), in Upper Class, for example, costs £3,500.
 Instead, you could pay £2,171 for a return in Upper Class to Atlanta and then jump on a flight from Atlanta to Orlando for less than £300 and save yourself about £1,000 for the pleasure.